 A range of services will be available depending on each student’s proximity to campus.
 Health and wellness services will be available to all students including support groups and educational outreach on health and wellness.

 Follow the Wellness Services Instagram page to stay up to date on offerings.
 Wellness will have a variety of programs for students via zoom and/or our social media outlets.
 There will be opportunities to connect with the director of wellness services or the Community Health Organizers for one-on-ones, lesson-style engagement and group activities/informal coffee chats.
-Topics will include: Wellness Check-ins, navigating sex and relationships in pandemic, navigating connection and making friends remotely, nourishment and eating in pandemic, developing holistic schedules for maximizing remote learning, staying healthy in pandemic and flu season and contraception.
+Topics often include: Wellness Check-ins, navigating sex and relationships, navigating connection and making friends remotely, nourishment and eating, developing holistic schedules for maximizing remote learning, staying healthy in pandemic and flu season and contraception.

-SGA Cabinet, Senate and Finance will continue to meet weekly through the spring semester.
-Open SGA Senate meetings will be registered in the Smith Social Meetings and those interested in joining will be provided a Zoom link to do so.
+SGA Cabinet, Senate and Finance meet weekly during the academic terms.
+Open SGA Senate meetings will be registered in the Smith Social Network.
 As a reminder, Senate meetings are open to the entire student body.
 We are currently filling openings through the appointments process.
 Please reach out to our elections & appointments chair for more information.
-The spring election timeline is currently being developed.
-Registration will take place through the Smith Social Network in early April.
-The first full Senate meeting of the semester will take place on Thursday, February 24, at 7:30 p.m. on Zoom.

 Find Your Fit is a match program designed to help get to know you and connect you with involvement opportunities based on your interests.
 Take advantage of this new resource out of the Office of Student Engagement!
 To participate, complete the Match-up Quiz.